feiticeir0/SpaceVegetables/readme.md

 ## Space Vegetables
 ![space vegetables logo](icon_space_vegetables.png)

+The Space Vegetables project uses the Raspberry PI to monitor a hydroponics kit used to grow vegetables for the space voyage.
+You can read my [application](Documents/SpaceVegetablesApplication.pdf) to the project.

 This is the code of my project.
 It's split into 3 Raspberry Pi's :

 	* Raspberry PI 4 2GB
 	* Raspberry PI 3B+
 	* Raspberry PI Zero W

+And into a client, a server and a Twitter posting script .